-Since joining Pitney Bowes in 1999, Goldberg held positions of increasing responsibility across finance, operations and communications.
-As the Director of Pension and Trust Investments, she implemented a strategy to increase the funded status of the Company’s pension plans over time and reduce the volatility of related expenses and contributions.
-As the Director, Investor Relations she regularly communicated Pitney Bowes’ strategy and financial position to analysts, stockholders, and bond holders.
+Since joining Pitney Bowes in 1999, Ms. Goldberg held positions of increasing responsibility across finance, operations, and communications.
+As the Director of Pension and Trust Investments, she implemented a strategy to increase the funded status of the Company’s global pension plans over time and reduce the volatility of related expenses and contributions.
+As Director, Investor Relations she regularly communicated Pitney Bowes’ strategy and financial position to analysts, stockholders, and bond holders.
 She also held positions in corporate strategy, human resources, call center operations, and business development.

 Before joining Pitney Bowes, Ms. Goldberg performed financial analysis and capital markets research for IBM, Citicorp Investment Bank, the Federal Reserve Bank of NY, and Richco Capital.
 She holds a B.A. in Economics from the University of Pennsylvania and an M.B.A. in Finance from Columbia Business School.

 Ms. Goldberg has been a member of the Board of Directors of the Levitt Foundation in New York since 2016 and in 2021 was appointed Treasurer.
 The Levitt Foundation supports the empowerment of New York City children and youth to address food inequities in their own neighborhoods.
 In her spare time, she volunteers at the Bronx Zoo and loves to play tennis, read, and travel.